 One downside of living in Ocean Beach is that it can take a long time to commute to work.
 In Ocean Beach, the average commute to work is 37.50 minutes, which is quite a bit higher than the national average.

-The percentage of adults in Ocean Beach who are college-educated is close to the national average for all communities of 21.84%: 20.00% of the adults in Ocean Beach have a bachelor's degree or advanced degree.
+In terms of college education, Ocean Beach is nearly on par with the US average for all cities of 21.84%: 20.00% of adults 25 and older in Ocean Beach have a bachelor's degree or advanced degree.

 The per capita income in Ocean Beach in 2022 was $64,767, which is wealthy relative to New York and the nation.
 This equates to an annual income of $259,068 for a family of four.